AnitaFrakingShah/FreeCell-Challenge/README.md

 # FreeCell-Challenge
-FreeCell Free Cell Solitaire designed in Unity  Unfortunately I have not (as of yet) been able to complete this game.
-Specifically while I managed to create all of the classes I'd want and the layout for the beginning of the game I have still not implemented the game rules.
-Specifically, while the free cell and foundation piles have conditional rules applied to them such that only the appropriate number, type, and order of cards can be added to them, I have yet to implement the ability to overlay cards upon eachother within the columns.
-If I had had more time there would be a lot of things I would have implemented differently, specifically adding more comments/specs.
-Cleaning up the code, and trying to incorporate the foundation piles into one overall class rather than a seperate class for each suit.
-However, being the first week I have used unity I learned ALOT in terms of how the software works and the observer abilities one can attach to the sprites (physics 2d objects).
+Free Cell Solitaire designed in Unity

+Unfortunately I have not (as of yet) been able to complete this game.
+Specifically while I managed to create all of the classes I'd want and the layout for the beginning of the game I have still not implemented all the game rules.

+What I Accomplished:
+- Free Cell, Foundation and Individual Column Cards can be moved appropriately.
+- Almost all illegal moves unallowed (note it is possible to break this version of the game to allow illegal moves to be made).
+- Randomly initiates the game
+- Drag and Drop works
+- Clicking on the Cards sends it into a Free Cell

+What I didn't Accomplish
+- JSON I/O integration
+- Multiple screens: Welcome and Exit
+- Moving multiple cards (organized appropriately) among the columns

+What I would Like to work on:
+- The design: Specifically reducing the four foundation classes into one.
+Given the time constraint I was unable to backtrack this feature.
+I also feel like there has to be a better way to implement the rules than all of the conditionals I ended up having to use.

+- Better Collision Identification: As you will soon learn, moving the cards takes MULTIPLE attempts because the collisionboxes don't always register during the ray attack.

+-Animations: Having no experience with Unity animations yet, I would have loved to explore this (though I am probably going to keep working on this project after this).